MichelAng3lo/MichelAng3lo/README.md

 :school: 2018 - 2022 I was learning in Technical Secondary School im.
 Jana Zamoyskiego w Zwierzyńcu and I have gain  <br />
 ✨ I am searching an internship/job in IT.<br />
 :computer: I took part twice in IT Intership:
-* lip-sie 2020 IT Internship, euromind, Sewilla, Andalucia, Hiszpania
+* July-August 2020 IT Internship, euromind, Sewilla, Andalucia, Hiszpania
-* lip-sie 2019 IT Internship, INSIGHT4LIFE, Portsmouth, Anglia, Wielka Brytania <br />
+* July-August 2019 IT Internship, INSIGHT4LIFE, Portsmouth, Anglia, Wielka Brytania <br />
 Qualifications:
 EE.08 Installation and operation of computer systems, peripheral equipment and networks <br />
 EE.09 Programming, creation and administration of websites and databases <br />